 This is a really excellent text.
-I had the opportunity this summer to review four or five options, and the explanations in this text are significantly better than those in other texts.
+Last summer I reviewed four or five options, and the explanations in this text are significantly better than those in other texts.
 Often it is tempting to skip the sections that don't have any math in them; with this text, I highly discourage this; these sections help you to understand why we need the mathematics and help to build the bigger picture of what is going on.